 Daniels stresses that Discovery has doubled down on the science portion of Shark Week (something that the channel has been criticized about in the past) — including one special, just shot, about what the pandemic means for sharks.
 “We’ve funded a lot of expeditions, a lot of scientists, a lot of new ways of researching and tracking shark behavior,” she says.
 “And we now know more about sharks than we ever would have known if Shark Week didn’t exist.”
 Among the organizations the network works with is Oceana, which is advocating for the passage of the Shark Fin Sales Elimination Act of 2019.

 Other specials this time out feature stars such as Mike Tyson, Shaquille O’Neal (collaborating with YouTube personalities Mark Rober and Dude Perfect), Will Smith, Snoop Dogg, Adam Devine and a daily morning “Baby Shark” sing-along.
 Digital extensions include an online series with YouTube phenom MrBeast and a partnership with Amazon Alexa.

 “What that’s doing is making Shark Week relevant for a whole younger generation,” Daniels says.
 “We have a very strong brand and we have an amazing tentpole event like Shark Week, that is ours to keep strong and relevant across all platforms to all ages and all audiences.”

-On the ad sales front, Discovery is working with Jeep, Geico, Heineken, Nationwide, Burger King, Home Depot and Cooper Tire to create custom content, and has sealed marketing partnerships with companies including as Southwest Airlines, Ubisoft and MLB Network.
+On the ad sales front, Discovery is working with Jeep, Geico, Heineken, Nationwide, Burger King, Home Depot and Cooper Tire to create custom content, and has sealed marketing partnerships with Southwest Airlines, Ubisoft and MLB Network.